 Highway vehicles release about 1.5 billion metric tons of greenhouse gases (GHGs) into the atmosphere each year—mostly in the form of carbon dioxide (CO2)—contributing to global climate change.
 Each gallon of gasoline you burn creates 20 pounds of CO2.
 That's roughly 5 to 9 tons of CO2 each year for a typical vehicle.
 Learn more...

 How can a gallon of gasoline create 20 pounds of carbon dioxide?

-It seems impossible that a gallon of gasoline, which weighs about 6.3 pounds, could produce 20 pounds of carbon dioxide (CO2) when burned.
-However, most of the weight of the CO2 doesn't come from the gasoline itself, but the oxygen in the air.
+It seems impossible that a 6.3-pound gallon of gasoline could produce 20 pounds of carbon dioxide (CO2) when burned.
+However, most of the weight of the CO2 comes from the oxygen in the air rather than the gasoline.

 When gasoline burns, the carbon and hydrogen separate.
 The hydrogen combines with oxygen to form water (H2O), and carbon combines with oxygen to form carbon dioxide (CO2).